Lefkas sailing holidays

 Peninsula

-From Latin: paeninsula combining paene “almost” and insula “island”; a landform surrounded by water while being connected to a mainland, see the Greek equivalent… →
+From Latin: paeninsula combining paene “almost” and insula “island”; a landform surrounded by water while being connected to a mainland, read on for the Greek equivalent…

 The main sources of income of the inhabitants – aside from tourism – are farming on the island's thin soil, fishing, the recovery of salt from the lagoon and various crafts, particularly lace and knitwear.